Best Beaches in the Algarve, Portugal: 20 Amazing Tips

 Praia da Dona Ana

-Another beach you shouldn’t miss near Lagos is Ponta da Piedade.
-It’s mainly a viewpoint where you’ll get wonderful photos, and you can also set off from here for a kayak or boat trip – you’ll go exploring caves.
+Another spot near Lagos you can’t miss is Ponta da Piedade.
+It’s mainly a viewpoint that gives you wonderful photos, and you can also set off from here on a kayak or boat trip to explore the caves.

-I recommend booking a trip through GetYourGuide, which works reliably, and you won’t have to go around stalls in towns where there might be queues in summer..
+I recommend booking your trip through GetYourGuide, which works reliably so you don’t have to trek around the booths in town, where there can be queues in summer.

 Ponta da Piedade